Robert Lebel (art critic)

-Robert Lebel (/fr/; 11 January 5, 1901 – February 28, 1986) was a French art historian, specializing in modern French art.
-He was also an essayist, poet, novelist, and art collector, He wrote the first fundamental essay on Marcel Duchamp and remained close to the artists and poets of Surrealism.
-For example, Lebel was the friend and advisor of André Breton and close to Max Ernst, Jacques Lacan, André Masson and Claude Lévi-Strauss.
+Robert Lebel (/fr/; January 5, 1901 – February 28, 1986) was a French art historian, specializing in modern French art.
+He was also an essayist, poet, novelist, and art collector.
+He wrote the first fundamental essay on Marcel Duchamp and remained close to the artists and poets of Surrealism.
+Lebel was the friend and advisor of André Breton and close to Max Ernst, Jacques Lacan, André Masson and Claude Lévi-Strauss.

 Biography

+Lebel was born in Paris, where he would later raise Jean-Jacques Lebel with his wife Nina.

-Lebel was born in Paris.
-Exiled to New York during the Second World War from 1940 to 1944, Lebel and his wife Nina lived in Greenwich Village on West 11th Street.
-There Lebel, father of Jean-Jacques Lebel, regularly met with Duchamp and the other artist intellectuals who had fled Europe for New York.
+He was exiled to New York City from 1940 to 1944 due to the Second World War, where he and his family lived in Greenwich Village on West 11th Street.
+During this time, Lebel regularly met with Marcel Duchamp and other artistic intellectuals who had fled Europe for New York.
 With them, he discovered Native American art.

 On his return to Paris, Lebel worked as an expert in classical paintings.
-In 1950, he launched, with Patrick Waldberg, the magazine "Encyclopedic Da Costa" that was published by Jean Aubier.
+In 1950 he launched the magazine "Encyclopaedia Da Costa" with Patrick Waldberg, published by Jean Aubier.